 Tip: This method works when you only have a few photos to sync.
 Or, the download-and-upload process can be slow.

-How to Sync iCloud Photos to Dropbox on iPhone
+Part 2: [iPhone] Sync iCloud Photos to Dropbox

 Step 1: Launch your iCloud on iPhone, and click on the pic you want to sync.
 Then press the Send icon on the left corner.